 Qualifying for Social Security Disability Insurance (SSDI)

-SSDI benefits are designed to provide medical care and financial benefits to qualified individuals.
-You qualify for this program if you:
+SSDI benefits provide medical care and financial benefits to qualified individuals.
+You may qualify for this program if you:

 - Worked and paid into the Social Security insurance program